leagueofcake/poOrganiser/README.md

 p.register_user("Bob")
 ```

-If you would like to implement your own versions of the classes/methods you may bypass PorgWrapper and use the classes within Poorganiser.py directly.
-The following code snippet is functionally equivalent to the above code.
+If you would like more fine-grained control over the classes/methods you may bypass PorgWrapper and use the classes within Poorganiser.py directly.
+The following code snippet is almost functionally equivalent to the above code, with the previous code also performing duplicate checking.

 ```python
 from Poorganiser import User